rii-mango/Daikon/README.md

 ###Usage (browser)
 See tests/debug.html for an example.

-For a more advanced example, see [Papaya](https://github.com/rii-mango/Papaya).
-[This class](https://github.com/rii-mango/Papaya/blob/master/src/js/volume/dicom/header-dicom.js) uses Daikon to add DICOM support to Papaya.
+For a more advanced example, see [this class](https://github.com/rii-mango/Papaya/blob/master/src/js/volume/dicom/header-dicom.js) in Papaya.
+Papaya uses Daikon to add DICOM support to Papaya.

 ###Building
 ```shell